Mephedrone: United Kingdom

-A survey of 1000 secondary school pupils and university students in Tayside conducted in February 2010 found 20% of them had previously taken mephedrone.
-Although at the time it was available legally over the internet, only 10% of users reported purchasing it online, with most purchasing it from street dealers.
+A survey of 1000 secondary school pupils and university students in Tayside, conducted in February 2010, found that 20% had previously taken mephedrone.
+Although it was legally available online at the time, only 10% of users reported purchasing it online, with most buying from street dealers.
 Of those who had used mephedrone, 97% said it was easy or very easy to obtain.
 Around 50% of users reported at least one negative effect associated with the use of mephedrone, of which teeth grinding is the most common.
 Detailed interviews with users in Northern Ireland similarly found that few purchased mephedrone online, with most interviewees citing concerns that their address would be traced or that family members could intercept the package.

 On 30 March 2010, Alan Johnson, the then Home Secretary, announced mephedrone would be made illegal "within weeks" after the ACMD sent him a report on the use of cathinones.
 The legislation would make all cathinones illegal, which Johnson said would "stop unscrupulous manufacturers and others peddling different but similarly harmful drugs".
 The ACMD had run into problems with the UK Government in 2009 regarding drugs policy, after the government did not follow the advice of the ACMD to reclassify ecstasy and cannabis, culminating in the dismissal of the ACMD chairman, David Nutt, after he reiterated the ACMD's findings in an academic lecture.
 Several members resigned after he was sacked, and prior to the announcement that mephedrone was to be banned, the trend continued when Dr Polly Taylor resigned, saying she "did not have trust" in the way the government would use the advice given by the ACMD.
 Eric Carlin, a member of the ACMD and former chairman of the English Drug Education Forum, also resigned after the announcement.
 He said the decision by the Home Secretary was "unduly based on media and political pressure" and there was "little or no discussion about how our recommendation to classify this drug would be likely to impact on young people's behaviour."
 Some former members of the ACMD and various charity groups expressed concern over the banning of the drug, arguing it would inevitably criminalise users, particularly young people.
 Others expressed concern that the drug would be left in the hands of black market dealers, who will only compound the problem.
 Carlin's resignation was specifically linked to the criminalisation of mephedrone; he stated: "We need to review our entire approach to drugs, dumping the idea that legally-sanctioned punishments for drug users should constitute a main part of the armoury in helping to solve our country's drug problems.
 We need to stop harming people who need help and support".